netscaler/cloud-native-getting-started/gcp/README.md

      kubectl create -f hotdrink-secret.yaml -n tier-2-adc
      ```

-    To check CPX pods status, if they are in `running status` go to next step, otherwise delete above files by `replacing create with delete in above commands` and redploy them
+    To check CPX pods status, if they are in `running status` go to next step, otherwise delete pods by `replacing create with delete in above commands` and redeploy them

      ```gcloudsdkkubectl
      kubectl get pods -n tier-2-adc